 What is Central Heating

 Central heating systems have a primary heating appliance, such as a furnace, typically located in your basement or garage.
 All furnaces consist of four main components: 1) burners that deliver and burn fuel, 2) heat exchangers, 3) a blower and 4) a flue that acts as an exhaust for gaseous by-products.
-Depending on your situation, region and needs, you can choose from heating systems running on either gas or oil as fuel, or a hybrid packaged system that can use both fuel types.
+Depending on your situation, region and needs, you can choose from furnaces running on either gas or oil as fuel, or a hybrid packaged system that can use both fuel types.

-How It Works
+How Furnace Works

 Combustion gases are generated by the burners in your furnace and passed over a heat exchanger.
 Air from your home blows across the heat exchanger to be warmed.
 It is then blown through a system of ducts to distribute around your home.

-An independent American Standard dealer can help you decide which central cooling and heating system is right for you.
+An independent American Standard dealer can help you decide which central cooling and furnace system is right for you.
 American Standard matched systems can be customized with cooling and heating units that match your situation and let you choose from a range of energy efficiency.

 Paris Heating and Cooling, Inc. originally started in 1985 by Andrew Paris in Rochester, New York.
 31 years later, nothing has changed.
 We have been serving Monroe County and the surrounding areas in Western New York.
 Our motto is "always fair and always there".
 We specialize in residential, light commercial, and new home construction heating and cooling.